 Monetary Policy Challenge national finalists announced

-The annual competition attracted entries from 53 secondary schools from across New Zealand to step into the shoes of a Reserve Bank economist.
+In the first round of competition, students had a chance to try their hand at making a Monetary Policy decision, setting the main interest rate that influences the cost of borrowing and interest paid on savings.
+The annual competition attracted entries from 35 secondary schools from across New Zealand to step into the shoes of a Reserve Bank economist.

-The finalists will travel to the Bank in Wellington for the National finals on 5 July to give an oral presentation and compete for the title of Challenge winner and the winning team will be invited back to the Reserve Bank on 10 August 2017 to attend the Monetary Policy Statement media conference.
+The finalists will travel to the Bank in Wellington for the National finals on 3 July to give an oral presentation and compete for the title of Challenge winner.
+The winning team will be invited back to the Reserve Bank on 9 August 2018 to attend the Monetary Policy Statement media conference.

 External Communications Adviser